 However, the story of the State surcharge did not end there.
-A few years later, the crisis has elapsed but the surcharged remains.
+A few years later, the crisis has receded but the surcharge remains.
 Moreover, considering that it is targeted and applied only to large companies, the government decided to increase the tax rate first to 5%, then to 7% and in 2017 to 9%, even raising the profitable income to which these rates apply in order to narrow the number of affected taxpayers (there are probably fewer than 100 taxpayers subject to the top rate).
-This, despite the fact the Portuguese Constitution stipulates progressive tax rates for individuals but a proportional rate to corporate bodies.
-Of course, this action promoted litigation that is still pending where taxpayers challenged this tax, mainly based on the principles of equality in taxing the real profit (the Portuguese Constitution does not subject corporate income tax to a progressive taxation contrary to the individual income tax), confidence, good faith, justice and proportionality.
+This, despite the fact the Portuguese Constitution stipulates progressive tax rates for individuals but a proportional rate for corporate bodies.
+Unsurprisingly, this action promoted litigation that is still pending where taxpayers challenged this tax, mainly based on the principles of equality in taxing the real profit (the Portuguese Constitution does not subject corporate income tax to a progressive taxation contrary to individual income tax), confidence, good faith, justice and proportionality.